Navigating the UIDAI Exception Process for Second DOB Change

 Finding and Contacting Your UIDAI Regional Office

 Unlike a regular update, a second date of birth change must be handled directly by a UIDAI Regional Office.
 You cannot use a local Aadhaar enrolment centre for this specific request.
 To find your nearest Regional Office, you should visit the official UIDAI website.
-The website will provide you with contact details, addresses, and sometimes even information on how to schedule an appointment.
-It’s often a good idea to contact them beforehand, either by phone or email, to confirm their operating hours and any specific requirements for your visit.
-This initial contact can save you time and ensure you have everything you need.
+The website provides contact details, addresses, and sometimes even information on how to schedule an appointment.
+It is advisable to contact them beforehand, either by phone or email, to confirm their operating hours and any specific requirements for your visit.
+This initial contact can save time and ensure you have all necessary information.

 How to Submit Your Request